Knee Arthritis

 Final Thoughts

 Don’t let knee OA hold you back.
-With your physiotherapist focusing on strengthening your hips, you can reduce pain, improve mobility, and reclaim the activities you love.
-Think of it as building a strong foundation to support healthier knees—and a more active you.
+With your physiotherapist focusing on strengthening your hips as part of your treatment plan, you can reduce pain, improve mobility, and reclaim the activities you love.
+Think of it as building a strong foundation to support healthier knees, and a more active you.

 Written by Dillon Hunter, in collaboration with River East Physiotherapy